tmolitor-stud-tu/http_upload_component/README.md

 ### Prerequisites
 You need a webserver capable of serving php files and be able to use php as cli as well.

+The webserver needs to be capable to reroute requests in the subdirectory of the component to the index.php file.
+An example Apache .htaccess file to accomplish this is included.

 The code runs under php 5.4 and above (not sure if it does run on php 7, though).

 ### Installation